Tools that I use to supercharge my freelance work

 Zoho

 Let me start by saying that Zoho is awesome!
 I use Zoho for my business email and I defiantly need to explore some of their other business tools.
-With Zoho was that I was able to host one business email for free which is perfect.
+With Zoho was that I was able to host one business email for free which is cool, especially when you are getting started.
 I wasn’t expecting the email service to be anything special, but I actually ended up loving it.
 Their apps are great – except for the regular updates that you have to do on Windows.
 Everything is super smooth and I’ve never had a problem with their systems.
-I prefer it over Office 365 and Google Workspace.

-If I ever need to create more business accounts, I would stay with them as their pricing is fairly competitive which I like.
+If I ever need to create more business accounts, I would stay with them as their pricing is fairly competitive.

 DropBox